-The different sources of systematic errors in the positron production experiment was studied using G4beamline simulation.
+Different sources of systematic errors in the positron production experiment was studied using G4beamline simulation.
 The power supply of the magnets might fluctuate ± 0.1 A which will change the magnetic field strength of the magnets.
-The mis-alignment of the magnets would also contribute to the systematic error of the experiment.
+The misalignment of the magnets would also contribute to the systematic error of the